jgeraigery/SpotlightHelp/pages/SpotlightExtensions/extensions_monitoring_overivew.md

 ## Open the Spotlight Overview page

-From within SQL Server Management Studio:
+1. Open SQL Server Management Studio:

-1. From the **Spotlight** menu, select **Heatmap**.
+2. From the **Spotlight** menu, select **Heatmap**.
-2. Click on a connection to open the Heatmap for that connection.
+3. Click on a connection on the heatmap to open the Heatmap for that connection.

 ## Component color